Eakz/data-robot-task/README.md

 - Being creative 😉.

 # Comments
 I never had figma design so I was simplistic regarding the design and implementation.
 Also based on the requirement * Minimal dependencies I wasn't using any packages that I would regurlarly use in current circumstances e.g prop-types (if I would keep using JS), sass/scss, typescript, styled components (eases up theme switching) etc.
+And probably would use react-d3-components for better sync with virtual DOM

 ## Available Scripts